Supereg/secure-video-specification/README.md

 * The `MotionSensor` service is required (to indicate movement and thus a start and stop of a recording)
 * The `CameraOperatingMode` service is required
 * The `DataStreamManagement` service is required (to initiate HomeKit Data Stream communication)
-* The `CameraRecordingManagement` service is required.
+* The `CameraEventRecordingManagement` service is required.
 It needs to link to the `MotionSensor` and `DataStreamManagement` service

 If `MotionSensor` or `OccupancySensor` are added, they must expose the `Active` characteristic.